 Professional poker was made for the English: England collects no taxes for poker winnings and lets their citizens play on every major poker site.
 It’s no wonder that author Victoria Coren Mitchell and physicist Liv Boree took their talents to the poker table and won European Poker Tour titles (Victoria won 2!)
 With such a strong incentive for the country’s best and brightest to pursue poker, England will always have a strong team.

 India would enter the Olympics with the most experience in match poker as the earliest adopter of the format.
 This advantage would be greatest in the qualifying rounds while the rest of the world wraps their heads around the nuances of match poker, but India boasts excellent online poker players like “Pocketfives” and “Psyduck101” to carry them through the finals.

 The popularization of GG Poker has exploded the Chinese poker market to life.
 With affluent hubs of Hong Kong and Macau, China has given rise to talented poker players like 2020’s Main Event runner up Wenling Gao.
 China is famous for investing in their olympians so the Chinese poker squad would likely be stacked with coaching, information about their opponents, and the latest training technology.

 Norway/Finland/Denmark/Sweden: The Scandinavian region has supplied the online poker world with premier talent for decades, from “Isuldur1” to Annette Obrestad and Patrik Antonius.
 While the talent is spread out among the small Nordic countries fairly evenly, any of these sleeper powerhouses could come up with a big result on their year.

 Do you want to represent your country as a poker olympian?
 We can teach you how to play and win!
-Poker Power is a by-women for-women poker educator flipping the table on inequality in the workplace and at the poker table.
-Sign up for classes to join us: we can’t wait to meet you!
+Poker Power is a by-women, for-women poker educator flipping the table and unleashing the power of poker.
+Sign up for classes to join us today.